Sultanat

-Sultanat is a 1986 Bollywood epic film written and directed by Mukul S. Anand.
+Sultanat is a 1986 Hindi-language epic action-adventure film written and directed by Mukul S. Anand.
 The film stars Dharmendra, Sunny Deol, Sridevi, Juhi Chawla and Karan Kapoor, supported by Tom Alter, Amrish Puri, Shakti Kapoor and Dalip Tahil.

-It was the debut movie of both Juhi Chawla (Miss India 1984) and Karan Kapoor (son of Shashi Kapoor).
+It was the debutfilm of both Juhi Chawla (Miss India 1984) and Karan Kapoor (son of Shashi Kapoor).
 It was the first film in which Dharmendra appeared onscreen with his son Sunny Deol.
 Earlier they had both appeared in the 1984 film Sunny but did not share any scenes together.